+\\\\ The Division of Curriculum establishes the type of documentation required for portfolios.
+Required portfolio documentation is specified for each grade level.
+Documentation requirements will take into account that not all students are using the adopted basal text.

 Targeted Students: Grade 3 Alternative Promotion Criteria - Good Cause (State) (F.S.
-1008.25(6)(b)) Grades K, 1, and 2 Alternative Promotion Criteria - Good Cause Grades 4 and 5 Alternative Promotion Criteria - Good Cause For Elementary ELL students who have ELL students who have ELL students who have English Language had less than 2 years of had less than 2 years of had less than 2 years of Learner (ELL) instruction in an English instruction in an ESOL instruction in an ESOL Students Only for Speakers of Other program.
-ELL students program.
-ELL students Languages (ESOL) who have had 2 or more who have had 2 or more Program years of instruction in an years of instruction in an ESOL program cannot be ESOL program cannot be retained solely due to retained solely due to lack of English lack of English proficiency.
-Retention proficiency.
-Retention requires the requires the recommendation of an recommendation of an ELL committee.
-ELL committee.

-For Selected Student is a student with Student is a student with Student is a student with Elementary disabilities whose IEP disabilities whose IEP disabilities whose IEP Students With indicates that indicates that indicates that Disabilities Only participation in participation in participation in statewide assessment is statewide assessment is statewide assessment is not appropriate, not appropriate, not appropriate, consistent with the consistent with the consistent with the requirements of State requirements of State requirements of State Board of Education rules.
-Board of Education rules.
-Board of Education rules.
-For Selected Student is a third grade Student is a student with Student is a student with Elementary student with disabilities disabilities who disabilities who Students With who participates in FCAT participates in District participates in District Disabilities Only and who has an IEP or a assessments and who has assessments and who has Section 504 Plan that an IEP or Section 504 an IEP or Section 504 reflects that the student plan that reflects that the plan that reflects that the has received intensive student has received student has received remediation for more than intensive remediation for intensive remediation for 2 years, but still more than 2 years, but more than 2 years, but demonstrates a deficiency still demonstrates a still demonstrates a in reading and was deficiency in reading and deficiency in reading and previously retained in was previously retained. was previously retained grades K, 1, 2, or 3. for a total of one year.
+1008.25(6)(b)) Grades K, 1, and 2 Alternative Promotion Criteria - Good Cause Grades 4 and 5 Alternative Promotion Criteria - Good Cause For Elementary English Language Learner (ELL) Students Only ELL students who have had less than 2 years of instruction in an English for Speakers of Other Languages (ESOL) Program ELL students who have had less than 2 years of instruction in an ESOL program.
+ELL students who have had 2 or more years of instruction in an ESOL program cannot be retained solely due to lack of English proficiency.
+Retention requires the recommendation of an ELL committee.
+ELL students who have had less than 2 years of instruction in an ESOL program.
+ELL students who have had 2 or more years of instruction in an ESOL program cannot be retained solely due to lack of English proficiency.
+Retention requires the recommendation of an ELL committee.
+For Selected Elementary Students With Disabilities Only Student is a student with disabilities whose IEP indicates that participation in Student is a student with disabilities whose IEP indicates that participation in Student is a student with disabilities whose IEP indicates that participation in For Salacted statewide assessment is not appropriate, consistent with the requirements of State Board of Education rules. statewide assessment is not appropriate, consistent with the requirements of State Board of Education rules. statewide assessment is not appropriate, consistent with the requirements of State Board of Education rules.
+For Selected Elementary Students With Disabilities Only Student is a third grade student with disabilities who participates in FCAT and who has an IEP or a Section 504 Plan that reflects that the student has received intensive remediation for more than 2 years, but still demonstrates a deficiency in reading and was previously retained in grades K, 1, 2, or 3.
+Student is a student with disabilities who participates in District assessments and who has an IEP or Section 504 plan that reflects that the student has received intensive remediation for more than 2 years, but still demonstrates a deficiency in reading and was previously retained.
+Student is a student with disabilities who participates in District assessments and who has an IEP or Section 504 plan that reflects that the student has received intensive remediation for more than 2 years, but still demonstrates a deficiency in reading and was previously retained for a total of one year.

-There shall be a maximum of one retention in kindergarten through fifth grade for students with disabilities, unless an additional retention is requested by the parent.
+\ There shall be a maximum of one retention in kindergarten through fifth grade for students with disabilities, unless an additional retention is requested by the parent.
 With the exception of a single mandatory retention in grade three, parents may determine at which grade level(s) retentions occur, K-5.